IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - The L2NM and L3NM YANG data models, defined in {{?RFC9291}} and
-{{?RFC9182}}, whose primary focus is the MPI, can also be used to provide L2VPN and L3VPN network service configuration from an orchestrated-connectivity service point of view.
+{{?RFC9182}}, whose primary focus is the MPI, can also be used to provide L2VPN and L3VPN network service configuration from a orchestrated connectivity service point of view.

 - The TE & Service Mapping YANG data model
 {{?I-D.ietf-teas-te-service-mapping-yang}} provides TE-service